AhmadM-DL/Hadith-Segmentation-Using-Ngrams/README.md

 # Hadith-Segmentation-Using-Ngrams

-Islamic hadith are historical narrations that describes the acts and statements of Prophet Mohammad (PBUH), his household, and his Companions.
-Those hadith are collected and compiled into different books by early islamic scholars.
+Islamic ahadith are historical narrations that describe the acts and statements of Prophet Mohammad (PBUH), his household, and his Companions.
+Those ahadith are collected and compiled into different books by early Islamic scholars.
+They are still enjoying the attention and are of much importance for historical/Islamic studies.
+And they are being by Islamic scholars to extract the sharia law as the Holy Quran is not the only resource for Islamic laws.

-The hadith are still of use today by islam/history scholars and researchers.
-Each hadith is composed of two main parts:
+Throughout the years, Islamic hadith collectors have developed a unique structure to record hadith.
+A single hadith is mainly composed of two parts:

-* The Narrators Chain ( السند/ الإسناد | Isnad/Sanad) : How the hadith read us (x said to y said to z..)
-* The Hadith Body ( "متن" | Maten): The actual statment of mohammad (PBUH) or other person
+* Sanad (Arabic.\<السند>): Which lists the human channel in which the hadith was propagated and is usually called \textit{the narrators chain}.
+In other words, it mentions that person x told person y ... that he heard person z said.
+* Maten (Arabic. \<المتن> ): Which contain the body of the hadith/statement original sayer (in this project we targeted Mohammad (PBUH) hadith only) that the narrators propagated.

 This repository showcases a Natural Language Processing (NLP) Technique that uses Ngrams to predict the split between sanad and maten for a given hadith.
 As in the below example: